-(B) A witness may be accompanied and advised by legal counsel.
+(B) A witness may be accompanied and advised by legal counsel who has been admitted to practice law in the state of Ohio.
 Participation by counsel for a witness other than the respondent is limited to protection of that witness' rights, and counsel for a witness may neither examine nor cross-examine any witnesses.

 (C) Should a witness refuse to answer a question ruled proper at a hearing or disobey a subpoena, the state board may institute contempt proceedings pursuant to section 119.09 of the Revised Code.

 (D) Neither a presiding board member nor a presiding hearing officer shall be a competent witness in any administrative proceeding or subject to deposition in lieu of live testimony.
 A presiding board member is a board member who has a decisive role in the outcome of the matter in question.
 A presiding hearing officer is the hearing officer assigned to the matter in question.
 Evidence or testimony from other persons relating to the mental processes of a presiding board member or presiding hearing officer shall not be admissible in any adjudication proceeding.